mikemattner/mikemattner.com/content/notes/to-the-people-i-know-who-voted-for-him.md

 > But as this next chapter of our nation begins, I just want you to know something I feel about you:
 >
 > I am going to hold you responsible
+>
+> ...
+>
+> For likely the third time, you had a chance to reject his vitriol, to condemn his criminality, to prevent his lawlessness, to denounce his bigotry—and you flat-out refused.
+More than that, you celebrated it.
+That’s not something I can quietly abide.

 Read it all, but yes times 1,000.